akasha-code/akasha-code/README.md

 ## AI, Agents & Automation

-I'm interested in how AI agents and automation can improve real delivery work, not just demos.
+I'm interested in how AI agents and automation can improve real delivery work — not just demos.

 Areas I care about: